Table of Contents

 Conditions that Affect Coagulation

-Excessive bleeding is essentially caused by the lack of any of the clotting factors and substances involved in hemostasis.
-Conditions under this are categorized into three:
+Excessive bleeding is caused by a lack of any of the clotting factors and substances involved in hemostasis.
+Such conditions are categorized into 3 groups:

 - Vitamin K deficiency: liver disease, in neonates with absent vitamin K–producing intestinal flora, fat malabsorption

 - Hemophilias: classic hemophilia or hemophilia A (factor VIII deficiency), Christmas disease, or hemophilia B (factor IX deficiency)

-As mentioned before, a problematic thrombus could form if coagulation is not regulated.
-It causes more trouble when it lodges to remote areas in the form of an embolus.
-There are two known causes for thrombus formation to happen:
+As mentioned before, a problematic thrombus may form if coagulation is not regulated.
+A thrombus may cause more trouble if it lodges in a remote area in the form of an embolus.
+There are 2 known causes of thrombus formation:

 - Roughened endothelium: arteriosclerosis, infection, or trauma

 - Stasis of blood: immobility, varicosities

-Antiplatelet drugs are targeted to manipulate the substances that are found outside the platelet and interact with its membrane receptors, those that are found within the platelet but interact with its membrane receptors and those that are produced and remain inside the platelet.
+Antiplatelet drugs are targeted to manipulate the substances that are found outside platelets and interact with their membrane receptors, those that are found within platelets but interact with their membrane receptors, and those that are produced and remain inside platelets.

 - Adhesion: GPIIb/IIIa (called αIIbβ3 in Europe) allow “adherence” directly to collagen.

 - Aggregation: GPIIb/IIIa (called αIIbβ3 in Europe) cross-links to other platelets, as well as binds to VWF.

-- Release: Thromboxane A2 and ADP is released when platelets bind to damaged tissue
+- Release: Thromboxane A2 and ADP are released when platelets bind to damaged tissue.

-As mentioned a while ago, TXA< 2 is produced from platelets and is helpful in causing platelet aggregation by changing the structure of the platelets.
-Its inhibition by aspirin is made possible by the irreversible acetylation of cyclooxygenase, an enzyme needed by the platelets and tissues to produce TXA2.
-The effects of aspirin are eliminated once a new set of platelets are produced in the body.
+As mentioned, TXA2 is produced from platelets and is helpful in causing platelet aggregation by changing the structure of platelets.
+Its inhibition by aspirin is made possible by the irreversible acetylation of cyclooxygenase, an enzyme needed by platelets and tissues to produce TXA2.
+The effects of aspirin are eliminated once a new set of platelets is produced in the body.
 This usually takes 3–7 days.
-This drug is known to reduce the occurrence of myocardial ischemia, stroke, and peripheral arterial ischemia.
+The drug is known to reduce the occurrence of myocardial ischemia, stroke, and peripheral arterial ischemia.

 Glycoprotein IIb/IIIa Inhibitors